Usen-ita/eth-tutorial1/README.md

  - truffle has a lot of commands. just type 'truffle' in your terminal and it will list out all the available commands.

  ## emergency safe
- - you get stuck - what this - https://www.youtube.com/watch?v=M-w6dDDhu6w&list=PLbbtODcOYIoFyMZGna6F8uJrfnYVQ3Jcr
+ - you get stuck - watch this - https://www.youtube.com/watch?v=M-w6dDDhu6w&list=PLbbtODcOYIoFyMZGna6F8uJrfnYVQ3Jcr